JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/Federated Learning for Thyroid Ultrasound Image Analysis to Protect Personal Information- Validation Study in Real Healthcare Environment/index.md

 ---
-title: 'Federated Learning for Thyroid Ultrasound Image Analysis to Protect Personal Information.
-Validation Study in Real Healthcare Environment'
+title: 'Federated Learning for Thyroid Ultrasound Image Analysis to Protect Personal Information: Validation Study in Real Healthcare Environment'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here